Masindi: Challenges

 A profile of the town written by the New Vision newspaper identified three major challenges.
 The first challenge was the inadequacy of income-generating projects outside of the town centre.
 Three out of four divisions in town; Kigulya, Karujubu and Nyagahya are unable to generate enough revenue to meet service demands.
 The second major challenge is the inadequacy of sanitation services.
 The town had five public toilets, as of November 2013, and all of them were located in the town's Central division.
 Masindi is serviced by National Water and Sewerage Corporation, but the services are concentrated in the town centre.
 The third major challenge for the town of Masindi is that of garbage disposal.
 The town lacked adequate funding to hire staff and purchase fuel to dispose of the town's garbage.
 However, the Central government had provided equipment to carry out the task.

+Education

+The District Council equally joins the Government to promote Education for all its citizens in partnership with parents and others members of the community.
+As such, the Government's Education policy is to promote quality basic education by improving access by girls and boys, equity and retention in all Primary schools and other levels of learning.